 Contacting the Ticket Office.

-Tuesday–Saturday, noon–4pm.
-Closed Sunday and Monday.
+Tuesday–Friday, noon–4pm.
+Closed Saturday, Sunday and Monday.

 With heavy hearts, Cal Performances is canceling all remaining performances and events in our 2019–20 season, in accordance with recommendations from local, national, and international public health authorities regarding slowing the spread of the novel coronavirus (COVID-19), and in conjunction with UC Berkeley’s decision to limit campus operations through the spring semester.